cultureamp/kaizen-design-system/packages/tailwind/README.md

 ## What is a Preset?

 A Tailwind [Preset](https://tailwindcss.com/docs/presets#creating-a-preset) is a configuration object that provides new keys and values to Tailwind's utility classes.
-This is merged over the top of the Tailwind's base config to provided sensible defaults that reflect Kaizen's design tokens.
+This is merged over the top of the Tailwind's base config to provide sensible defaults that reflect Kaizen's design tokens.

 To extend this preset and add project-based configuration, please read this guide [below](#extending-a-preset).